ignacioriveros1/ignacioriveros1.github.io/_posts/2021-03-08-using-envs-for-data-projects.md

 # Windows:
 $ (base) python -m pip install --user virtualenv

-# 3. Using your terminal go to the folder of the project where you are working:
+# 3. Using your terminal, go to the folder of the project where you are working:
 $ (base) cd path/to/your/cool/project

 # 4. Now, you can create a virtual environment using